We are in very uncertain times however there are things we can do to ensure that we look after ourselves and others.

 How many times have we tuned out from the airline safety messages when we’re travelling?
 The one that tells us that we should secure our own oxygen mask before helping those around us?
 It might go against instinct to help ourselves before others but there’s a good reason many airlines have resorted to deploying humour to get the message through.

-It’s the same deal with mental health—both in the workplace and at home—that to be helpful to others in challenging times, we need to be okay ourselves.
-There are some simple things we can do:
+It’s the same deal with mental health—both in the workplace and at home.
+To be helpful to others in challenging times, we need to be okay ourselves and there are some simple things we can do:

 - Ensure we are getting enough sleep

-- Ensuring your workspace is fit for purpose and that you have everything you need to be able to work comfortably and safely in your environment.
+- Ensuring our workspace is fit for purpose and that we have everything needed to be able to work comfortably and safely

 These are practical disciplines that we can train ourselves to do and have immediate benefits for our wellbeing.